Struggling to catch your first trout? This guide gives basic guidance on catching your first trout. Plus how to learn the secrets of a trout river.

 Target different depths

-When fishing metal lures.
-Cast out and let your lure sink for a few seconds before starting to retrieve.
+To fish, the mid water cast out and let your lure sink for a few seconds before starting to retrieve.
 If you see the lure jumping along the surface, slow down.
-If you can feel It bouncing off the rocks, lift the rod tip slight
+If you can feel It bouncing off the rocks, lift the rod tip slightly.

 Jerkbaits, and floating lures require a different technique.
 Floating jerkbaits basically swim deeper the faster you wind them in.
 While sinking jerkbaits sink until you start the retrieve.
 I go into more detail on getting the best out of fishing jerkbaits in my guide here.